 1. What is the Periodic Commuting Arrangement?

 The Periodic Commuting Arrangement (PCA) is a scheme agreed between Singapore and Malaysia to allow work and business-related travel between the two countries via the land border crossings at the Johor-Singapore Causeway and Malaysia-Singapore Second Link.
-Under the PCA, Malaysia Citizens and Malaysia Permanent Residents who are Singapore work pass holders are permitted to enter Singapore and should reside in Singapore for at least 90 days.
+Under the PCA, Malaysia Citizens and Malaysia Permanent Residents who are Singapore work pass holders or Malaysia Citizens who are Singapore Permanent Residents employed in Singapore are permitted to enter Singapore, and should reside in Singapore for at least 90 days.